Cubs vs. Blue Jays Player Props Betting Odds

 Hoerner Stats

-- Hoerner will look for his fourth straight game with a hit in this contest.
-During his last five outings he is batting .222 with four walks.
+- Hoerner hopes to build on a four-game hitting streak in this matchup.
+During his last five outings he is batting .316 with a home run, three walks and an RBI.

 Hoerner Recent Games